-"37" came from the number of subjects who administered the maximum shock in one of the experiments - 37 out of 40.
+"37" came from the number of subjects who administered the maximum shock in another one of the experiments - 37 out of 40.

 Gabriel used Prophet-5 and Fairlight synthesizers on this track to process his voice and most of the instruments, including the drums that were played by Jerry Marotta (a violin played by L. Shankar is also in the mix).
 In doing so, he gave the song an eerie, disjointed feel that is in line with the subject matter, simulating what might have been going through the heads of the subjects in Milgram's experiments.